Bronchoscopes implicated in two TB outbreaks

 Most experts agree there’s no mystery to what happens when infection is transmitted via a contaminated bronchoscope.

-"When there’s a failure, it’s usually because of one of three reasons: insufficient cleaning, inappropriate use of disinfection, or failure to follow recommended practices," says William Rutala, PhD, MPH.
-Rutala is the author of guidelines for the selection of disinfectants published by the Association for Practitioners in Infection Control2 in Washington, DC, and a professor of infectious disease and director of epidemiology at University of North Carolina (UNC) Hospitals in Chapel Hill.
-He is best known for having helped settle a fractious dispute over how much time to spend and at what temperature hospitals needed to disinfect their instruments (longer than the 10 minutes that surveys showed some people spent but not as long as the 45 minutes the U.S. Food and Drug Administration claimed was necessary).3
+"When there’s a failure, it’s usually because of one of three reasons: insufficient cleaning; inappropriate use of disinfection; or failure to follow recommended practices," says William Rutala, PhD, MPH.
+Rutala is the author of guidelines for the selection of disinfectants published by the Association for Practitioners in Infection Control (APIC)2 and a professor of infectious disease and director of epidemiology at University of North Carolina Hospitals in Chapel Hill.
+He is best known for having helped settle a fractious dispute over how much time to spend and at what temperature hospitals needed to disinfect their instruments (longer than the 10 minutes that surveys showed some people spent but not as long as the 45 minutes the federal Food and Drug Administration claimed was necessary).3

-One reason for the debate, ironically, has to do with the instruments’ virtues.
-Since most procedures performed with flexible endoscopes are outpatient, patients don’t need to be followed as closely as if they’d been hospitalized.
+One reason for the debate has to do, ironically, with the instruments’ virtues.
+Since most procedures performed with flexible endoscopes are outpatient procedures, patients don’t need to be followed as closely as if they’d been hospitalized.
+"But clearly," Goldstine adds, "people are not dying in the streets."

 Specifically, the tests found more than 95% of test inoculum was recoverable, he says.
-As part of its ongoing efforts to reassure people that endoscopes can be cleaned, Olympus maintains a program whereby it loans out the costly equipment for people to perform their own tests.
+As part of its ongoing efforts to reassure people that endoscopes can be cleaned, Olympus maintains a program whereby it loans out the costly equipment for people to perform their own tests, Goldstine adds.

-Disposable endoscope "condoms," which fit over the optic portion of the endoscope, are already commercially available for devices used strictly for some diagnostic procedures, Goldstine says.
+Disposable endoscope "condoms," which fit over the optic portion of the endoscope like a big sock, are already commercially available for devices used strictly for some diagnostic procedures, Goldstine says.
 Certainly, their application to bronchoscopy would allay any remaining fears about contamination.
-But the condoms wouldn’t make sense in cases where a therapeutic procedure also is performed which in bronchoscopic procedures is often the case.
-"Then, obviously, you’d have to break through the condom, and you’d be back to square one," he says.
+But the condoms wouldn’t make sense in cases where a therapeutic procedure is also performed — which in bronchoscopic procedures is often the case.
+"Then, obviously, you’d have to break through the condom, and you’d be back to square one," says Goldstine.

-Perhaps for that reason, few published guidelines exist for reprocessing bronchoscopes.
-"In the field of GI scopes, there are literally dozens of recommendations," Goldstine says.
+Perhaps for that reason, there exist few published guidelines for reprocessing bronchoscopes.
+"In the field of GI scopes, there are literally dozens of recommendations," says Goldstine.
 "But nothing exists like that in bronchoscopy."

-"The key is manual cleaning," Gondzur says.
+"The key is manual cleaning," says Gondzur.
 "That means using a brush through the biopsy channels and sucking and washing.
 You resuction after you brush until what you’re suctioning is clear.
 And if your brush is dirty, you clean it off and keep brushing until the brush is free of debris."
 Gondzur uses an enzymatic cleaner and a detergent, she adds.

 "People became very upset," says Goldstine.
 "The common practice had been to soak for 20 minutes at 20 degrees centigrade."
 Raising the temperature several degrees required some effort; and the longer soak time meant the instruments would be sitting in glutaraldehyde instead of being available for use.